zio/zio-quill/SLICK.md

 Quill and Slick have similar abstraction levels.
 They represent database rows as flat immutable structures (case classes without nested data) and provide a type-safe composable query DSL.

 Slick's documentation refers to this abstraction level as a [new paradigm called functional-relational mapping (FRM)](https://github.com/slick/slick/blob/3b3bd36c93c6d9c63b0471ff4d8409f913954b2b/slick/src/sphinx/introduction.rst#functional-relational-mapping).
-In fact, the approach is not new and backs from the late '90s with ["Kleisli􏰂, a Functional Query System"](https://www.comp.nus.edu.sg/~wongls/psZ/wls-jfp98-3.ps).
-The approach was also used by the [Links programming language](http://groups.inf.ed.ac.uk/links/papers/links-fmco06.pdf), and later on was popularized by [Microsoft LINQ](https://msdn.microsoft.com/en-us/library/bb425822.aspx) in a less functional manner.
+In fact, the approach is not new and was introduced in the late '90s by ["Kleisli􏰂, a Functional Query System"](https://www.comp.nus.edu.sg/~wongls/psZ/wls-jfp98-3.ps).
+It was also used by the [Links programming language](http://groups.inf.ed.ac.uk/links/papers/links-fmco06.pdf), and later on was popularized by [Microsoft LINQ](https://msdn.microsoft.com/en-us/library/bb425822.aspx) in a less functional manner.

 Quill is referred as a Language Integrated Query library to match the available publications on the subject.
 The paper ["Language-integrated query using comprehension syntax: state of the art, open problems, and work in progress"](http://research.microsoft.com/en-us/events/dcp2014/cheney.pdf) has an overview with some of the available implementations of language integrated queries.